 Our SPC flooring blends contemporary style, thoughtfully designed for the unique demands of New Zealand homes and commercial interiors.
 With a wide range of thicknesses and wear layers available, we offer flooring solutions that suit both residential comfort and light to moderate commercial use — allowing you to choose the right product for your specific space and traffic level.

-We pride ourselves on delivering exceptional value — offering top-quality SPC flooring at some of the most competitive prices in New Zealand.
+We pride ourselves on delivering a practical balance of cost, performance, and design— offering top-quality SPC flooring at some of the most competitive prices in New Zealand.

 Engineered to perform in New Zealand’s variable climate, our flooring provides excellent stability in the face of temperature and humidity fluctuations, helping your floors maintain their form and beauty over time — without the need for frequent replacement.

-With a product range built around versatility, performance, and style, our SPC flooring gives you confidence with every square metre — backed by quality and tailored for real-world use.
+With a product range built around versatility, performance, and style, our SPC flooring gives you confidence with every square metre — backed by quality and suited to everyday residential and light commercial use.

 Ideal Applications for SPC Flooring